What is an adhesion contract?

 Secured with SHA-256 Encryption

-An unconscionable contract is an adhesion contract where the terms are so biased, unfair and one-sided in favor of the contracting party with the bargaining power that the courts refuse to enforce the contract as written.
-The party who is claiming unconscionability will need to show first that the contract was a contract of adhesion and will then need to go on to demonstrate why the contract is unacceptably biased in favor of the party with the superior bargaining power.
+An unconscionable contract is an adhesion contract where the unequal bargaining position is too unbalanced.
+In other words, the terms are so biased, unfair and one-sided in favor of the contracting party with the bargaining power that the courts refuse to enforce the contract as written.
+The party who is claiming unconscionability will need to show first that the contract was a contract of adhesion and will then need to go on to demonstrate the issue as to why the contract is unacceptably biased in favor of the party with the superior bargaining power.

 In most cases, when unconscionability is claimed, it is claimed in regards to specific clauses rather than to entire contracts as a whole.
-For instance, if a contract contains a clause precluding the party with the inferior bargaining power from enforcing a warranty claim, then that particular clause might be considered unconscionable.
+For instance, if a contract contains a clause precluding the party with the inferior bargaining power from enforcing a warranty claim, then depending on the circumstances, that particular clause might be considered unconscionable.

 Although arbitration clauses are commonly challenged, they are rarely considered to be unconscionable, especially in light of federal laws favoring arbitration.
 As long as the procedure for arbitrating the dispute is not grossly unfair and as long as the party with inferior bargaining power retains some shot at righting perceived wrongs, the arbitration clause will generally be upheld in an adhesion contract.